npablo1987/pvangular/README.md

 This will compile your project and store the build artifacts in the `dist/` directory.
 By default, the production build optimizes your application for performance and speed.

+## Environment modes

+The application uses Angular's environment files to toggle between development and production.
+The `envName` property inside `environment` indicates the current mode.
+When running in development the console output is verbose so you can follow each step of the application.
+For production builds all log messages are automatically suppressed.

 ## Running unit tests

 To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command: